Stealth camping, car camping, makeshift campervanning…call it what you will, there’s huge interest in keeping camping simple, cheap and spontaneous.

 Get it right and sleeping in your car or van can be a lot more comfortable than in a tent.
 You’re protected from the wind and rain, it’s more soundproofed and you’re off the ground.

 The ideal is a car with removable backseats and a more-or-less flat floor.
-Here’s how we did that in a Berlingo, but the Kangoo was another option.
+Read how we did that in a Berlingo.

 Cars with big hatchbacks are much more suited to camping than those with a basic boot.
-Even in a ‘normal’ car, though, something like this backseat bed can be quite comfy.
+Even in a ‘normal’ car, though, a backseat bed like those below can be the answer.
+Prices are between £20 (for the one that simply fills the gap in the rear footwell) to £90 for a full and comfy mattress.

-In a car or van where you can empty out the back (or fold the seats flat), you have lots of options for sleeping – from the storage box method described in our article on Berlingo camping to building a basic bed base, to simply rolling out a mattress on the floor.
+In a car or van where you can empty out the back (or fold the seats flat), you have lots of options for sleeping – from the storage box method described in our article on Berlingo camping to building a basic bed base, to simply rolling out a standard sleeping mattress on the floor

 Duvets and mattresses